OPSphystech420/DBGui/README.md

 ---

 ### DBGui
 —  client application with an Immediate Mode GUI interface for managing and administering personal databases.
-The application supports MacOS and MariaDB/MySQL databases.
+The application supports MacOS and MariaDB/MySQL RDBMS.
 The program is written in Objective-C++ and uses the following libraries: ImGui (with modifications), MariaDB, MySQL, curl, openssl, rapidjson and others.
 The main idea behind communication with the database is to implement a server backend and frontend, where the C++ client uses curl requests to the server written in Go, which directly executes requests to the database.

 ### Goals